 Patient level information — UpToDate offers two types of patient education materials.

 The Basics — The Basics patient education pieces answer the four or five key questions a patient might have about a given condition.
 These articles are best for patients who want a general overview and who prefer short, easy-to-read materials.

-Patient information: Medicines after an ischemic stroke (The Basics)
+Patient education: Medicines after an ischemic stroke (The Basics)

-Patient information: Lowering the risk of having another stroke (The Basics)
+Patient education: Lowering the risk of having another stroke (The Basics)

 Beyond the Basics — Beyond the Basics patient education pieces are longer, more sophisticated, and more detailed.
 These articles are best for patients who want in-depth information and are comfortable with some medical jargon.

-Patient information: Recovery after coronary artery bypass graft surgery (CABG) (Beyond the Basics)
+Patient education: Recovery after coronary artery bypass graft surgery (CABG) (Beyond the Basics)

-Patient information: Ischemic stroke treatment (Beyond the Basics)
+Patient education: Ischemic stroke treatment (Beyond the Basics)

-Patient information: Transient ischemic attack (Beyond the Basics)
+Patient education: Transient ischemic attack (Beyond the Basics)

 Professional level information — Professional level articles are designed to keep doctors and other health professionals up-to-date on the latest medical findings.
 These articles are thorough, long, and complex, and they contain multiple references to the research on which they are based.
 Professional level articles are best for people who are comfortable with a lot of medical terminology and who want to read the same materials their doctors are reading.